jboss-developer/jboss-eap-quickstarts/hibernate-search/README.md

       `--server-config=../../docs/examples/configs/standalone-xts.xml`

-Contributor: If the server is started in a different manner than above, give the specific instructions.
+If the server is started in a different manner than above, give the specific instructions.

 Build and Deploy the Quickstart